Display Audio and Video - React

 Step 2:

-is discovered, it will immediately add to the <audio>
+is discovered, it will be immediately added to the <audio>

 element.